arsenduzgun/skin-lesion-detection/readme.md

 ### Challenges

-- **Class Imbalance**: The HAM10000 dataset contains a disproportionate number of samples for different lesion classes.
-For instance, classes like Melanoma (MEL) and Nevus (NV) are well-represented, while others like Vascular Lesion (VASC) have fewer samples.
+- **Class Imbalance**: The HAM10000 dataset contains a disproportionate number of samples across different lesion classes.
+For instance, classes like Melanoma (MEL) and Nevus (NV) are well-represented, while others, such as Vascular Lesion (VASC), have significantly fewer samples.
+The lack of instances in minority classes makes it challenging for the model to learn the distinct patterns in these underrepresented categories.

 ### Future Work

+- **Data Augmentation and Collection**: More samples from minority classes should be collected to address class imbalance and improve the model's ability to learn patterns in underrepresented lesion types.
 - **Transfer Learning**: Using pre-trained models such as ResNet or EfficientNet could improve performance by leveraging learned feature representations from larger image datasets.
 - **Mobile and Cloud Integration**: The model could be extended to mobile applications or cloud services, enabling wider access to the skin lesion prediction tool for clinicians and patients.